 6. Purchase The Appropriate Vehicle

-You must choose a vehicle that is the appropriate size and big enough to carry the stuff you need to transport depending on the type of services you intend to give.
+You must choose an appropriate and big vehicle to carry the cargo you need to transport, depending on the type of services you intend to give.

 If freight needs to be kept chilled, consider whether you’ll also require a reefer unit.
 You may need to think about getting a used truck if your company has a tighter budget.